HomeHome Breadcrumb Separator Blog Breadcrumb Separator 10 content marketing challenges and how to overcome them

 10 content marketing challenges and how to overcome them

-Content marketing offers great brand and business-building opportunities, which is why the most successful marketers are now spending over 40% of their budgets on content strategy.
+Content marketing offers great brand and business-building opportunities, which is why most marketers expect their dedicated content marketing and strategy spend to increase.

 Unfortunately, many companies waste time and money because they don’t know how to create content that engages with and influences their target audiences.
 This points to the fundamental issue that some brands struggle to overcome a number of key content marketing challenges.